-It not so great for knives, but it’s very cheap “You get what you pay for”, one of the must-have in a knife, is Edge retention (for me), edge retention is a game-changer in all types of knives (survival, hunter, kitchen, fishing etc…).
+It’s not so great for knives, but it’s very cheap, you get what you pay for, one of the must-have in a knife, is edge retention (for me).
+Edge retention is a game-changer in all types of knives (survival, hunter, kitchen, fishing etc…).
 Unfortunately, the 420J2 offers a weak one, but on the other hand, it’s very tough and has great corrosion resistance, so if you’re not bothered with sharpening your knife and you’re in a limited budget, 420J2 would be a great choice for you.

 Columbia River CRKT 5102N

 Ever felt like owning something out of the ordinary?
-Something that’s going to make your friends go WOOOW!, well CRKT made your dream come true, with the Columbia River, you have a bit special folding knife, thanks to its the opener that goes out for normal it makes the blade turn 180 degrees until it locks into place, plus of this, you have an innovative snap-lock Mechanism, the knife comes with a 2.5” 420j2 stainless steel drop point blade, the handle is also made from the 420j2 steel, in all it’s a great EDC knife, with a great looking design, that would be awesome to have one (to show off haha).
+Something that’s going to make your friends go WOOOW!
+Well, CRKT made your dream come true, with the Columbia River, you have a bit special folding knife, thanks to its the opener that goes out for normal it makes the blade turn 180 degrees until it locks into place, plus with this, you have an innovative snap-lock mechanism.
+The knife comes with a 2.5” 420j2 stainless steel drop point blade, the handle is also made from the 420j2 steel.
+All in all, it’s a great EDC knife, with a great looking design, that would be awesome to have one (to show off haha).

-There is no such “bad steel”, it all depends on your usage and your budget, the 420J2 is a low-end stainless steel that might come handy as a survival knife, tactical knife or hunting knife, where toughness and corrosion resistance is needed, but if your usage is oriented to hardness and wear resistance, I recommend you to add more dollars and go for the 440A steel, and let’s be real if you can afford 10-20 USD you definitely can afford 20-30 USD.
+There is no such thing as “bad steel”, it all depends on your usage and your budget.
+The 420J2 is a low-end stainless steel that might come handy as a survival knife, tactical knife or hunting knife, where toughness and corrosion resistance is needed.
+But if your usage is oriented to hardness and wear resistance, I recommend you to add more dollars and go for the 440A steel, and let’s be real if you can afford 10-20 USD you definitely can afford 20-30 USD.

 This conclusion was a bit of my personal opinion, therefore if you wish to share another opinion, please feel free to leave a comment below.